 Grab your calendar and take note!
-With so much going on this summer in Cherokee, you won’t want to miss a thing.
+With so much going on in the summer in Cherokee, you won’t want to miss a thing.
 Here are ten must-see, must-do experiences to top the list for your Cherokee vacation.
 You’ll want several days to explore so be sure to book a place to stay.
 Call us at 800.438.1601 and we’ll help get you set up.

 Powwow